tomohisa/dcb-events.github.io/docs/examples/course-subscriptions.md

 The goal is an application that allows students to subscribe to courses, with the following hard constraints:

 - A course cannot accept more than N students
-- N, the Course capacity, can change at any time to any positive integer different from the current one
+- N, the course capacity, can change at any time to any positive integer different from the current one
 - The course title can change at any time to any title different from the current one
 - The student cannot join more than 10 courses

 ## Traditional approaches

-The first and last constraints, in particular, make this example difficult to implement using traditional Event Sourcing, as they cause the `STUDENT_SUBSCRIBED_TO_COURSE` event to impact two separate entities, each with its own constraints.
+The first and last constraints, in particular, make this example difficult to implement using traditional Event Sourcing, as they cause the `student subscribed to course` Event to impact two separate entities, each with its own constraints.

 There are several potential strategies to solve this without DCB: